 Every day, Islamic finance is breaking new boundaries and new frontiers.
 Leading global Islamic banks have fast spread their network from their respective home bases to develop a regional reach.
 Some of the Islamic banks in the Gulf are now entering African markets.
-Also in the meantime, Islamic finance has continued its expansion notably in Takaful, domestic and the Halal capital markets.
+Also in the meantime, Islamic finance has continued its expansion notably in Takaful, domestic, and the Halal capital markets.

 From a regulatory point of view, what can governments do to encourage Islamic finance?
 Which African governments do you think are leading in this regard?

-When we talk of the regulatory aspects of Islamic finance we should not forget that originally and for a very long time, Islamic financial services operated in an unclear regulatory landscape.
+When we talk of the regulatory aspects of Islamic finance we should not forget that originally and for a very long time, Islamic financial services operating in an unclear regulatory landscape.
 However, as they expanded, they presented several regulatory challenges that prompted governments to step in with the view to addressing them.

 In Africa, the absence of sound regulatory frameworks for Islamic finance in several countries has posed so many difficulties and challenges for investors and operators.
 Several African governments, though aware of the potentials of Islamic finance, have not been able to develop regulatory frameworks due to the heavy financial commitments involved.
-Some find it difficult to convince their Christian majority populations of the rationale for using public funds to hire consultants to develop Shari’ah compliant frameworks.
+Some find it difficult to convince their Christian majority populations of the rationale for using public funds to hire consultants to develop Shari’ah-compliant frameworks.

-I think the time has come for African governments to invest in the development of strong regulatory frameworks, if the sector is to be made a viable financial alternative capable of attracting FDI.
+I think the time has come for African governments to invest in the development of strong regulatory frameworks if the sector is to be made a viable financial alternative capable of attracting FDI.
 This can be done by proactively encouraging, even mandating, Islamic financial services by law in their respective countries to support the expansion of the industry alongside conventional financial services.

 This is where AFRIEF comes in.
-We support governments, national regulatory institutions like central banks and security, exchange and insurance regulatory bodies to develop plans and roadmaps towards a well-functioning Islamic finance system.
+We support governments, national regulatory institutions like central banks and security, exchange, and insurance regulatory bodies to develop plans and roadmaps towards a well-functioning Islamic finance system.
 We also provide them with all the necessary skills to implement these effectively.

 I think Sudan is a good example as far as Shari’ah-compliant regulatory mechanisms are concerned.
 It adopted Shari’ah-compliant frameworks for the entire banking sector of the country in 1984.
 Nigeria broke new grounds in the realm of Islamic finance in Africa by creating in 2011 a formal and regulated Islamic banking sector alongside, and not instead of, its conventional banking sector.

-The fact must however be accepted that organising an Islamic finance system is a difficult and complex task.
-It must be recognised that African countries that are opening their doors to Islamic finance are embarking on enterprises that are new to their financial systems.
+The fact must however be accepted that organizing an Islamic finance system is a difficult and complex task.
+It must be recognized that African countries that are opening their doors to Islamic finance are embarking on enterprises that are new to their financial systems.
 Being new, it is to be expected that the effort would be confronted with many unresolved issues, which we may consider as challenges rather than problems.

 This is why it is also important for African governments to promote the growth of Islamic finance by separately regulating unique aspects of Islamic finance, such as Shari’ah Advisory Boards (SABs).
-For example, several areas–Kuwait, Jordan, Lebanon, and Asia and North Africa–have felt the need to regulate the competence and composition of SABs, as well as related rules governing appointment, dismissal, and qualifications of SAB members.
+For example, several areas–Kuwait, Jordan, Lebanon, and Asia, and North Africa–have felt the need to regulate the competence and composition of SABs, as well as related rules governing appointment, dismissal, and qualifications of SAB members.
 In my opinion, for Islamic financial institutions to perform their genuine roles in the societies in which they operate, they must be fully governed by effective regulatory frameworks.

 What do you think is the best strategy for Islamic finance’s base growth and outreach?